vallard/K8sServerless/kubeless/README.md

 ###### Challenge 6.2 Hint:

-After changing code you need to update the function, and you can use:
+After changing the code you need to update the function with the following command:

 ```
 kubeless function update thumb -f resize.py